 During a recent episode of CBS's Face the Nation, host Margaret Brennan questioned the characterization of Antifa as a domestic terrorist organization following a series of sniper shootings attributed to the group.
 In her interview with Senator Rand Paul (R-Ky.), Brennan suggested that Antifa might be more of an ideology than an organized group, referencing past statements from the FBI.

 Brennan asked Paul, "Have you seen evidence that these left-wing activists are now becoming a more organized group with national leadership, something the FBI has said in the past that they’re really more of an ideology?"
-This line of questioning has drawn criticism from some who argue it downplays the threat posed by Antifa.
+(Whitehouse) This line of questioning has drawn criticism from some who argue it downplays the threat posed by Antifa.

 In response to Brennan's inquiries, Paul affirmed the need to address the actions of Antifa but did not provide specific evidence of their organization.
 The discussion comes in the wake of President Donald Trump's designation of Antifa as a domestic terrorist organization, a move that has sparked debate over civil liberties and law enforcement practices.